ryanhammer/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used with the newRoll variable, because it is defined within the scope of the anonymous function that returns as the result of invoking the personalDice function.
+I can tell because newRoll is only accessible by the anonymous function that is being returned by personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Each time dansRoll is called, the name parameter within personalDice will stay the same, as Dan, because it is defined within the scope of calling personalDice.
+The 'outcome of Dan's roll' will change, because it is being created by newRoll, which is closed within the anonymous function being returned by personalDice.
+So each time dansRoll is called, it invokes that anonymous function to create a new random number to assign to newRoll, thus simulating a random roll of a number cube.
 c.
 What is the lexical scope of `newRoll`?
+newRoll is closed within the anonymous function being returned by personalDice.

 ### Task 3 - Stretch Goals